rothos/protocol_1/index.md

 So, someone can have childhood confusions or uncertainties or inabilities and/or (by defintion unhealed) hurts and traumas, and, on top of those, have adult-style regulation.
 (That adult-style regulation will be crippled in many ways because of the excessive cost of compensation.
 That person might read lots of books on e.g. relationships, but, without delayering, their relating might remain laborious and “unnatural.”)

 Because of mimesis, love, power, and technology, compensation and layering can extend to groups, cultures, and society.
-There are global-scale cultural layers, in part produced through famine, colonization, war, etc., as well as locally adaptive but global maladaptive traditions of child-rearing, etc.
+There are global-scale cultural layers, in part produced through famine, colonization, war, etc., as well as locally adaptive but globally maladaptive traditions of child-rearing, etc.

 Individual and group practice can de-layer and de-compensate, solving problems without the use of compensation, until individuals, and even communities, or larger, are relatively natural.
 Again, compensation is necessary and adaptive.
 And naturalization only guarantees a subset of good things, with opportunity costs.
 It is only better, all (other) things being equal.